 In contrast, much less is known about the assumptions that two-round MPC can be based on (constant-round MPC protocols based on any OT protocol are well-known [BMR90]).
-In particular, two-round MPC protocols are only known under assumptions such as indistinguishability obfuscation [GGHR14, GGH+13] (or, witness encryption [GLS15, GGSW13]), LWE [CM15, MW16, BP16, PS16], or bilinear maps [GS17, BF01, Jou04].
-In summary, there is a significant gap between assumptions known to be sufficient for two-round MPC and the assumptions that known to be sufficient for two-round OT).
+In particular, two-round MPC protocols (for an arbitrary polynomial number of parties) are only known under assumptions such as indistinguishability obfuscation [GGHR14, GGH+13] (or, witness encryption [GLS15, GGSW13]), LWE [CM15, MW16, BP16, PS16], or bilinear maps [GS17, BF01, Jou04].
+In summary, there is a significant gap between assumptions known to be sufficient for two-round MPC and the assumptions that known to be sufficient for two-round 2PC (or, two-round OT).
 This brings us to the following main question: